nf2337/Mapping-Global-Foodscapes/tutorial2.md

 ![Image 14](/Mapping-Global-Foodscapes/assets/img/Tutorial-2/14-Tutorial-2.png)

-Now, change the symbology and labels of the 1850 layer.
-Left click the layer > Properties > Symbology.
-Just change the Value to Pop-1850.
-Then go to Labels > Rule > and just change the filter to "Pop-1850">= 420000.
+Now, the process of symbolizing for 1850 and 1950 will be seemless.
+From the layers panel, left click the Urban-Populations-1850 layer > Properties > Symbology.
+Change only the Value to Pop Rank 1850.
+Then go to Labels > Rule > and just change the filter to 10 >= "Pop-1850 Rank" >= 1.

 Do the same with the 1950 layer, changing the symbology value and the label filter to 1950.
-Now, there’s a lot of clutter on the 1950 map and there is no straightforward way to deal with this.
-What I will do is change the relative sizes of the symbols.
-Double click on the first class (1 - 140000) and change the symbol size to 1.
-Then continue to the second class (140000 - 280000) and change the symbol size to 2.
-Do the same for all 5.

 ![Image 15](/Mapping-Global-Foodscapes/assets/img/Tutorial-2/15-Tutorial-2.png)

 The map looks a lot more coherent.
 Finally, we’ll turn to using the print layout.

 ## Working with Print Layout